Frequently Asked Questions

 The simple answer is: At least once a year.
 A piano is affected by seasonal changes, and tuning a piano every years helps to ensure that it does not fall flat in pitch.
 It is also an opportunity to detect and address any maintenance issues that may come up.
 Pianos are more stable when they are tuned and serviced regularily.

 The best way to prolong the life of a piano and keep it in good tune is to maintain the instrument at a steady humidity level and temperature.
 Having a humidity control system in the house is optimal.
-However, if your house does not have a humidity control system, it is a good idea to get a system that can be installed directly inside the piano.
+In addition, it is a good idea to get a system that can be installed directly inside the piano.
 Piano Life Saver System is an ideal way to protect your piano and prolong its life.
 All the technicians at Frostad Piano Services are certified installers.
 Contact us or see our products page if you would like more information about this system.

 Is it better to tune a piano aurally (by ear) or electronically?

 There is an ongoing debate between those technicians who tune aurally (by ear) and those who use an electronic tuning aid.
 The biggest drawback with an electronic tuning aid is that it can be used as a crutch, and a novice could buy one and claim to be a piano tuner without ever having developed a good ear or tuning technique.
 But a technician who is well-trained can use either method effectively.
 It is important to note that one method is not necessarily more accurate than the other.
 A well-trained ear and a high-quality electronic tuning device are both capable of producing an outstanding tuning job.
 What determines accuracy is the tuner's ability to manipulate the tuning hammer on the tuning pins in such a way that the strings stay exactly where they are supposed to.
 This requires years of training and experience to develop.
 All the technicians at Frostad Piano Services are fully trained in aural tuning, and use the highest quality electronic tuning device for optimum accuracy alongside aural techniques.